zyz314/bionemo-framework-From-NVIDIA/docs/docs/user-guide/examples/bionemo-esm2/pretrain.md

 In this tutorial, we will demonstrate how to create an ESM2 pretraining data module, and create and train a ESM2 model.

 All commands should be executed inside the BioNeMo docker container, which has all ESM2 dependencies pre-installed.
-This tutorial assumes that a copy of the BioNeMo framework repo exists on workstation or server and has been mounted inside the container at `/workspace/bionemo2`. (**Note**: This `WORKDIR` may be `/workspaces/bionemo-framework` if you are using the VSCode Dev Container.)
-For more information on how to build or pull the BioNeMo2 container, refer to the [Access and Startup](../../getting-started/access-startup.md).
+This tutorial assumes that a copy of the BioNeMo framework repo exists on workstation or server and has been mounted inside the container at `/workspace/bionemo2`.
+For more information on how to build or pull the BioNeMo2 container, refer to the [Initialization Guide](../../getting-started/initialization-guide.md).

+!!! note

+    This `WORKDIR` may be `/workspaces/bionemo-framework` if you are using the VSCode Dev Container.

 Similar to PyTorch Lightning, we have to define some key classes:

 1. `MegatronStrategy` - To launch and setup parallelism for [NeMo](https://github.com/NVIDIA/NeMo/tree/main) and [Megatron-LM](https://github.com/NVIDIA/Megatron-LM).
 2. `Trainer` - To configure training configurations and logging.
 3. `ESMDataModule` - To load pretraining training and validation data with mapped UniRef90 sequences to UniRef50 clusters.